Standard workstation and casual gaming.

 It only has a 6-pin power connector, but it draws 150W at max load, so it actually needs an 8-pin power connector.

 The above two lead to constant crashing and screen blackouts.
-To avoid this, you should underclock and undervolt it, or raise its power limit.
+To avoid this, you should underclock and undervolt it, or raise its power limit and fan speed.

 The best standard mATX mini tower case!
 Just look: